sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding_9_embedding_into_streamlit.md

 ## Sigma Embed Content
 Duration: 20

 We will need something to embed into Streamlit from Sigma.
-To keep this simple, we will use a [Public Embed](hhttps://help.sigmacomputing.com/docs/public-embedding) of the Sales Performance Example Template.
+To keep this simple, we will use a [Public Embed](hhttps://help.sigmacomputing.com/docs/public-embedding) of the Plugs Electronics Profit Planning Tool Template.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> It is also possible to secure the Streamlit application and use Sigma's secure embedding methods but that is out-side the scope of this QuickStart.
 </aside

-Log into Sigma (as Administrator) and navigate to `Templates` and click the **Sales Performance Example** Template:
+Log into Sigma (as Administrator) and navigate to `Templates` and click the **Plugs Electronics Profit Planning Tool** Template:

 <img src="assets/sl14.png" width="800"/>